tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

 For an example package that uses parsnip definitions, take a look at the [discrim](https://github.com/tidymodels/discrim) package.

+{{% warning %}} To use a new model and/or engine in the broader tidymodels infrastructure, we recommend your model definition declarations (e.g. `set_new_model()` and similar) reside in a package.
+If these definitions are in a script only, the new model may not work with the tune package, for example for parallel processing. {{%/ warning %}}

 ## Your model, tuning parameters, and you

-{{% warning %}} To use parallel processing for tuning, any new model and/or engine must be in a package and registered when loaded. {{%/ warning %}}

 The tune package can be used to find reasonable values of model arguments via tuning.
 There are some S3 methods that are useful to define for your model. `discrim_mixture()` has one main tuning parameter: `sub_classes`.
 To work with tune it is _helpful_ (but not required) to use an S3 method called `tunable()` to define which arguments should be tuned and how values of those arguments should be generated.